-- Centers for Medicare & Medicaid Services (CMS) Regulation: Under a new CMS federal regulation effective July 1, 2022, state Medicaid programs may opt into OBAs offered by pharmaceutical companies so they can get money back if a patient does not respond to treatment and get the best price offered to private insurers.
-This regulatory pathway is called the "multiple best price approach." - Medicaid State Plan Amendment (SPA): In the alternative, a state can choose to submit a State Plan Amendment (SPA) to CMS.
-A SPA is a request to the federal government for changes in how a state administers its Medicaid program.
+Centers for Medicare & Medicaid Services (CMS) Regulation: Under a CMS federal regulation effective July 1, 2022, state Medicaid programs may opt into OBAs offered by pharmaceutical companies.
+This regulatory pathway is called the "multiple best price approach."

+Medicaid State Plan Amendment (SPA): A state can choose to submit to CMS a SPA, a request to the federal government for changes in how a state administers its Medicaid program.
 Through a SPA, a state can seek explicit approval from the agency to enter into an OBA via an approved template.

-(A SPA is not necessary with the CMS multiple best price approach.) - Legislation: Some states that decide to pursue a SPA will require legislation either because (1) they need a new law, or (2) the Medicaid agency wants the OK from the legislature prior to adopting OBAs.
-A great model for legislation passed in Texas in 2019.
+Legislation: Some states that decide to pursue a SPA will require legislation either because (1) they need a new law, or (2) the Medicaid agency wants approval from the legislature prior to adopting OBAs.